StackHawk’s official Jira Cloud integration.

 Issue types -> Add issue type

-- Add a standard Issue Type named “Bug”, and give it a description.
+- Add a standard Issue Type named “Bug”, and make sure it has “Summary”, “Description” and “Environment” description fields assigned.

-The created Bug issue type will be used for Jira Issues created from the StackHawk platform.
+The created Bug issue type will be used for Jira Issues created from the StackHawk platform for that project.

 The Jira integration can be disconnected from the authorized StackHawk organization from the Jira Integration page.